fawdywahyu18/pyinputoutput/README.md

 1. Activate the virtual environment
 2. In installing the setup: `pip install -e .`
 3. You can read `run structural check irio.py` on how to run the `structural_check_IRIO.py`.
+4. If you download the Indonesian IRIO table from BPS, don't forget to rename the downloaded data as `IRIO Table Indonesia 2016 52 sectors 34 provinces.xlsx` to match with the name in `run structural check irio.py`.

 ## Data Availibility
 We use the publicly available data.
 You can check the "data" folder to use the data in this study.